loringdodge/stylesheet-guru/README.md

 The front-end architecture is built off React/Flux and served from the server using the Server Side Rendering ([ssr-demo-kit](https://github.com/zertosh/ssr-demo-kit)) technique created by [zergtosh](https://github.com/zertosh).

+Pages are served using Node/Express and content is pulled from a RethinkDB database based on the received pathname.
+The initial state of the application is registered to the store and dissiminated to the React components

 What needs to be done?
 -------------
 - Determine the most optimal way generate the animation queue.
 It currently makes use of jQuery.queue() which is optimized for animations and provides a stop() method to stop an animation in progress.